csiro-risk-assessment/mozzie/README.md

 ### Step 1c

-Install all the required python packages:
+Install all the required python packages.
+Navigate to the mozzie repository, and then:

 ```
-pip install numpy scipy Cython coverage setuptools matplotlib
+pip install -r requirements.txt
 ```

-These may be installed into a directory that is not on your path.
-For instance, if `coverage` returns an error, you will have to modify your PATH variable.
-The matplotlib library is just used to plot the example figures.
+This may install packages into a directory that is not on your path.
+For instance, if typing `coverage` into your terminal or command prompt returns an error, you will have to modify your PATH variable.

 ### Step 2